 In the [2017 USA Track and Field] 10 Mile Championships, I really wanted to compete for the win, and I ended up running in fourth place for a majority of the race.
 I was pretty much alone, and I felt like I was in much better shape than I showed that day.
 I was looking at my watch, and it was saying a time that was lower than I thought I could run.
 Instead of saying, “This sucks, I’m going to just run slow today,” I was like, “You are better than this.
 You can do this.
 You’re going to grind today.”
 I just don’t give myself an excuse, and I try to say as many positive things as possible.

-you offer new runners?
+What advice would you offer new runners?

 A lot of times when I’ve been injured, I haven’t worked on the problems.
 I’ve been like, “I have a stress fracture, so I’m just going to take six weeks off.”
 There’s probably a reason why I got a stress fracture; maybe I’m landing on the wrong spot or something’s tight or weak, and so I’ve just waited for things to heal.
 Bones heal with rest, but the cause doesn’t heal.
 You need to continue to do all of the little things.

 What races are you looking forward to in 2018?

 I really want to make the world championships team for the half marathon.
 Then I’m going to move down in distance and focus on 10Ks and 5Ks for the track season.